Corning Ware Profile: Classic Black (1990)

 Classic Black F-6/MC-6 divided dish.

 Two model numbers appear on the bottom of some divided dishes.
 On the outside, they are identical to an F-6 non-divided shallow oval, and divided dishes are marked "F-6" too.
-When it first appeared, the divided dish was placed among Corning's microwave cookware products rather than the French White line, so it might carry the number MC-6 too.
-Literature and packaging state that it holds 24 oz (700 ml), but its markings contradict that.
+When the shape first appeared in French White, it was placed among Corning's microwave cookware products rather than the regular French White line, so it might carry the number MC-6 too.
+Literature and packaging state that the divided dish holds 24 oz (700 ml), but its markings contradict that.

 Corning Ware Profile: Designer Casseroles